carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ## Building a Pangenome

 The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or can be run individually if you want to make adjustments to each of them.
+We will run them separately to learn what the workflow consists of.

 The pangenome will be built in a single HDF-5 file that will be the input and output of all the commands and will get enriched with each of them.

 ### Genome annotation

-PPanGGOLiN analysis can start from genomic DNA sequences in FASTA format or annotated genomes in GBK or GFF formats.
-The first step is getting this genomic information into the HDF-5 file and annotate it if it is not already. thi

-Before starting using PPanGGOLiN, activate the Pangenomics environment.
+Before starting using PPanGGOLiN, we need to activate the Pangenomics environment.
 ~~~
 $ conda activate Pangenomics_Global
 ~~~